Omniblox/Eagle-Loader/README.md

 The script visualizes the PCB as a THREE.js model.
 It incorporates `Connector` objects, allowing it to be connected to other geometric objects.
 There are several options for generating the PCB.

+The script is not 100% accurate, and should not be used for critical applications.
+It is intended as a visualization aid only.
+Every opportunity has been taken to indicate where more work is needed.

 ## Files and Folders